synkathairo/node-mdict/README.md

 ## Notice

-Please note that this repository does not include test files and that the user bears full responsibility for content.
+Please note that the user bears full responsibility for any additional content not included within this repository.